 Lodging: Stay with a Costa Rican host family!
-This Spanish immersion program is set in a small town of about 3,000 residents in Costa Rica.
+This Spanish immersion program is set in a small town of about 4,000.
 It is a residential community, not a tourist attraction – so there are no hotels in town!
 Your host family will take care of all of your basic needs: provide you with a private bedroom, share breakfast and dinner with you, and wash your clothes as often as needed.

-Spanish Immersion Classes: Spanish Immersion classes are a central part of this Spanish for Educators immersion program.
-You have some flexibility with the number of hours that you would like to study per day, but the basic format is to study Spanish from 1:30-5:30pm, Monday – Friday.
-You will take a Spanish placement test upon arrival to ensure that you’re working on exactly the grammar and vocabulary items that you need most.
+Spanish Immersion Classes: Spanish immersion classes are a central part of this Spanish for Educators immersion program.
+Spanish classes are held four hours a day, Monday – Friday.
+You will take a Spanish placement test upon arrival to ensure that you’re working on exactly the grammar topics and vocabulary themes that you need most.

-Community Service opportunities: Community service is not a requirement of the Spanish for Educators immersion program, but we do highly recommend it.
+Community Service opportunities: Our community engagement projects give you the opportunity to practice and improve your Spanish in an educational setting and a real life context.
 Not only will the community service activities help meet the needs of the under-served in Costa Rica, but they also require teachers to be using Spanish in a practical context to meet certain objectives.
 This is an important piece to your language development and improving your Spanish.
-There are costs associated with community service activities; but those costs are only to cover the real costs of transportation and the organizational expenses involved.
-You have the freedom to select the amount of community service that you would like to do during your Spanish for teachers immersion program.
+We generally volunteer between 9 and 12 hours per week.

 Program Dates, Length & Cost